JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_08/lecture.md

 where
 - the first argument `::typeof(foo)` allows to dispatch on the function for which the rules is written
 - the output of function `foo(args...)` is returned as the first argument
-- `pullback(Δy)` takes the gradient of upstream functions with respect to the output of `foo(args)` and returns it multiplied by the jacobian of the output of `foo(args)` with respect to parameters of the function itself (recall the function can have paramters, as it can be a closure or a functor), and with respect to the arguments.
+- `pullback(Δy)` takes the gradient of upstream functions with respect to the output of `foo(args)` and returns it multiplied by the jacobian of the output of `foo(args)` with respect to parameters of the function itself (recall the function can have parameters, as it can be a closure or a functor), and with respect to the arguments.
 ```julia
 function pullback(Δy)
     ...